What Happens After Treatment for Salivary Gland Cancer?

 Dental care is often very important at this time as well, especially if you your mouth is dry as a result of surgery.
 If needed, your doctor can refer you to a dentist, who can help you care for your teeth and offer ways to help with dry mouth, such as using artificial saliva.

 Tell your doctor or nurse about any other problems you are having.
 There are also groups that can provide support and help teach you how to manage any lingering problems you may have.
-Some of these groups are listed in the “ Additional resources for salivary gland cancer” section of this document.

 Seeing a new doctor